kr55/azure-elastic-jobs-manager-docs/docs/features/create-credentials.md

 ---

 # Managing credentials
+Optional
+{: .label .label-blue }
+Credentials are essential for accessing and managing elastic jobs effectively but are not required when user assigned managed identity is enabled.
 The **New Credential** screen is launched when a user clicks on "Create Credentials".
 This interface is used for creating credentials for elastic jobs.
 Note that these credentials are only relevant when elastic jobs do not have user assigned managed identity enabled.

    <img src="../../media/credentials-screen.png"  style="width:60%; height:60%">